mvgorcum/Sessile.drop.analysis/docs/index.rst

-sessile_drop_analysis Documentation
+Drop analysis Documentation
 -----------------------------------

-This is the documentation for sessile_drop_analysis.
+This is the documentation for Drop analysis.

 .. toctree::
    :maxdepth: 2